 by Herman Melville

 Captain Ahab: one of the best whaling captains in Nantucket, the commander of the Pequod, and definitely a bit odd.
+He's got an Oldboy-style vendetta against a dang whale, after all.

 Late in the novel, Ahab begins to reminisce about how stark and lonely his life has been: he’s spent forty years working his way up on whaling ships, and only after he’s reached the far side of fifty does he marry.
-When he does get married, to a lady much younger than he is, he only gets to sleep with her once before he has to get right back out there into the ocean, leaving her a "whaling widow" with a child he’s never seen.
+When he does get married (to a lady much younger than he is) he only gets to sleep with her once before he has to get right back out there into the ocean, leaving her a "whaling widow" with a child he’s never seen.

 Recuperating on board his previous ship and sick with fever after he’s lost his leg, Ahab gradually goes crazier and crazier, eventually blaming Moby Dick for everything bad that has ever happened to any human being ever since the beginning of time.
-(Really – we’re not making that up.
+(Really—we’re not making that up.
 That’s just how Melville describes him.)
 After several months, he’s able to get most of his insanity under some kind of control, but it’s still festering right under the surface.

 Ahab behaves (sort of) like a sane man, but his motives are entirely insane.
 He resolves to use everything in his power to revenge himself on the White Whale, and agrees to be the captain of the Pequod in order to get an opportunity to pursue his vendetta.